 **Once you download this PDF form, please fill it out from the location where you saved it.
 Any work done in your web browser will not be saved.

-Accounting, Aviation Management, Computer Information Systems, Economics, Entrepreneur and Social Enterprise, Finance, Management, Marketing, Crisis and Disaster Management, Events Management and Marketing, and Sport Management.
+Accounting, Aviation Management, Computer Information Systems, Economics, Entrepreneur and Social Enterprise, Finance, Management, Marketing, Events Management and Marketing, and Sport Management.

 Graduate level: Accounting, Computer Information Systems, MBA, and Sport Management.

 Basic requirements for undergraduate business students are 60 completed credit hours, admission to the BSBA and a 2.5 GPA.
 The GPA requirement varies slightly with major, so be sure you check out the Harmon College Internship Application and Requirements to be sure you meet the pre-requisites.